michaelficarra/commonjs-everywhere/README.md

   - Escodegen is only used when generating partial source maps, the final result is computed manually.
-  - Esmangle/escodegen is replaced by UglifyJS for two reasons:
+  - For minification esmangle/escodegen is replaced by UglifyJS for two
+    reasons:
     * It was breaking in some of my tests
-    * It is 10x slower than UglifyJS(literally 10x slower in my tests.
-For
-      a bundle with 50k lines of code UglifyJS took about 4 seconds versus 35 seconds from esmangle/escodegen)
+    * It is 10x slower than UglifyJS.
+For a bundle with 50k lines of code UglifyJS took about 4 seconds versus 35 seconds from esmangle/escodegen)
   - Dependency on coffee-script-redux was removed.
 While its still possible to use the 'handlers' option to build compile-to-js languages directly, this tool now reads '// @sourceMappingURL' tags from the end of the file in order to map correctly to the original files.
-This means any compile-to-js language is supported out-of-box.
+This means any compile-to-js language that produces source maps is supported out-of-box.
   - By default, source maps for npm dependencies are not included.
   - Module paths are replaced by unique identifiers, which leads to a small improvement in the resulting size.
 When the __filename or __dirname